-Only a few months after his Autumn Statement, with Brexit uncertainty still hanging over the Government, Mr Hammond’s tone was surprisingly different.
+Only a few months after his Autumn Statement, with Brexit uncertainty still hanging over the Government, Mr Hammond’s tone was surprisingly different in the Budget 2017.
 Far more upbeat and confident, ‘Spreadsheet Phil’ was equally at ease delivering jokes at his own expense, political jibes against a nonplussed Jeremy Corbyn, or explaining new measures.

 After initially being spun as a low-profile, Brexit-preparation budget, the last 48 hours have seen a flurry of stories emerge – many of which were, we now see, justified.

 What was in the Budget 2017?

 There were many announcements relating to education, social care, and devolution.
 But these are not likely to have an impact – directly or indirectly – on our community of the self-employed, entrepreneurs, freelancers, contractors, and small businesses.
 As expected, increases to the personal tax allowance and reductions in Corporation Tax are going ahead.

 For the self-employed and small businesses, there were some major changes announced.
 Here’s our take on the highlights.

 Making Tax Digital delayed by a year for those trading under £83k